Chinese New Year 2024, Global

 If you happen to be in China during this period you’ll find that the local firecrackers are much louder than in the West.
 It’s an impressive show, but also dangerous at times with little regard of who’s around.
 Always take some precaution when firecrackers are let off.

 When the noise finally subsides, the rest of the days are spent visiting other family members.
 Married women will take the occasion to visit their own parents while there are also lots of visits to the temple.

-The ubiquitous money-filled red envelopes also form an important part of Chinese New Year.
+The ubiquitous money-filled red envelopes – called hongbao in Mandarin and lai see in Cantonese – also form an important part of Chinese New Year.
 Whether you hand out or receive the envelopes depends on your social status.
 Married, working family members are expected to give money, while children and the elderly receive it.

-In China during Chinese New Year?
-Visit the cool Harbin Ice Festival.
+While in China during this time, visit the cool Harbin Ice Festival.

 Finally, the last day of Chinese New Year is known as the Lantern Fest where people hang red lanterns at their front doors.
 Also decorating doors are red Chinese characters denoting certain meanings like fortune or happiness.
 Large decorations in the shape of one of the animals of the Chinese zodiac are common too.
-As 2019 is the Year of the Pig, expect lots of images of pigs in shopping malls, public squares and on the streets.
+As 2024 is the Year of the Dragon, expect lots of cartoon images of dragons in shopping malls, public squares and on the streets.

 Chinese New Year Zodiac Animals